evaluation-alex/hapi-getting-started/README.md

 ## Running tests

-[Lab](https://github.com/hapijs/lab) is part of the hapi.js toolset and what we use to write all of our tests.
+All our tests are written in mocha and we use istanbul-harmony to get coverage.

 For command line output: